neu-spiral/Neural-Point-Processes/README.md

 - `--dataset`: Specifies the name of the dataset to be used.
 Options are "Synthetic", "PinMNIST" and "Bulding".
 Default is "PinMNIST".

+- `--modality`: Building dataset modality.
+Default is "PS-RGBNIR".
+Notice this option won't be used if dataset is "Synthetic" or "PinMNIST".

 - `--feature`: Indicates the type of feature extraction to use, options are "DDPM" or "AE".
 Default is "AE".

 - `--mode`: Determines the mode for selecting points within images, can be either "mesh" for a mesh grid or "random" for random selection.
 Default is "mesh".